 A lesser known grain herein the U.S., millet is consumed in quantity throughout Asia and Africa.
 It is gluten-free and has an alkalizing effect on the body as well.
 While less protein-rich than quinoa, it's still an excellent source-about 15 percent protein per serving.
 It's a good food for remineralizing-containing high levels of iron, magnesium and potassium.

-You can't go wrong with the lentil.
+You can't go wrong with the lentil as it is one of the healthiest legumes.
 This quick-cooking legume provides fast and plentiful protein (about 17 grams per serving), a healthy dose of soluble fiber and micronutrients including folate, B6 and magnesium.
 Because they cook so quickly and don't require soaking, it's a good staple to always have on hand for a fast and healthy meal.
 Try them in soups, stews, with grains such as quinoa or over pasta.

 4. Black Beans